Click Here To Schedule A Consultation

 The following conditions are also known to cause hyperhidrosis or excessive sweating:

 Some people have reported increased sweating after receiving the COVID-19 vaccine.
 Sweating is a very common and temporary side effect of vaccines.
 Vaccines are fake versions of the virus that mimic the disease.
-Diseases cause fevers, which increase body temperature, and the body produces sweat to cool the body.
-There are also reports of anxiety-related reactions after getting the vaccine, which includes excessive sweating.
+Diseases cause fevers, which increase body temperature, and the body naturally produces sweat to cool the body temperature effectively.
+There are also reports of anxiety-related reactions after getting the vaccine, which include excessive sweating.
+It is important to consult an experienced healthcare provider, such as board-certified dermatologist Dr. Michele Green in NYC, to determine the underlying causes of your hyperhidrosis and develop an effective treatment plan for managing symptoms.

 The Best Treatment Options for Hyperhidrosis